 - The second Beneficial Beans Café at the Phoenix Burton Barr Central Library opens.

-- March 3 proclaimed “SARRC’s Social Enterprise Day” by the Office of the Governor of Arizona.
+- March 3 was proclaimed “SARRC’s Social Enterprise Day” by the Office of the Governor of Arizona.

 - The CDC reports 1 in 59 children have been identified as having autism in the U.S., which represents a 15 percent increase from previous estimates.